reengo/boxy/README.md

-boxy
-====
+#Boxy

-A simple Jekyll-Bootstrap Theme based on the Code Monkey Blog design
+A Jekyll Theme built for [Jekyll-Bootstrap](http://jekyllbootstrap.com) based on the the default theme of Reengo.com